PATRICIA DEVEREUX, Chair

 Steve holds an M.A. in International Relations and International Communications from Boston University, and a B.A. in History from the University of Western Ontario.

-Sachi serves as Upaya's Chief Innovation Officer.
+Sachi serves as Upaya's Chief Impact Officer.
 You can read more about her work and background here.

 Bina is the founder and executive director of Ahana, an organization aimed at nurturing tomorrow's leaders through integral leadership development programs for highly capable girls.